AndrasKovacs/staged/rts/RegionGraph3.md

-- It has lower space overhead: Cheney requires a tag on every object, while depth-first copying only needs temporary stack space proportional to the maximum depth of object pointers.
+- It has lower space overhead: Cheney requires a tag on every object, while depth-first copying only needs temporary stack space proportional to the maximum indirection depth of objects.
 - It has much better locality.
-For example, if we have some number of linked lists as roots, without structure sharing, Cheney *interleaves* all of them in memory, while depth-first copying places each list contiguously.
+For example, if we have some number of linked lists as GC roots, without structure sharing, Cheney *interleaves* all of them in memory, while depth-first copying places each list contiguously.

 In principle, we could allow programmers to specify GC traversal order for ADT-s.
 If in-memory order matches the most commonly used runtime traversal